LaunchCodeEducation/liftoff-curriculum/content/project-planning/_index.md

 We expect that you will complete the  assigned prep work before each lecture.
 Be sure to give yourself enough time to read and apply what you learn to your projects.

-{{% notice %}}
+{{% notice style="primary" title="Liftoff Expectations" %}}
-   - Completeing all assigned tasks during class and outside of class
+   - Completeing all assigned tasks during class and outside of class.
-   - Meeting with your project group in and outside of class
+   - Meeting with your project group in and outside of class.
-   - Creating a presentation
    - Group presentation of your project
 {{% /notice %}}